sarumike/stocks_sma/README.md

 <br/>Two python scripts:

 # aim_25_sma.py
 This downlaods historical data and calculates  SMA from a given date.
 The source used is Marketstack.
-Tehuser will need to apply for a API Key to use thsi script.
+The user will need to apply for a API Key to use this script.
 NB Marketstack API key allows 100 requests per month, ie ticker requests.

 Usage: